sunitjoshi/VSMac/README.md

 one in VS 2017 for windows by following the steps in the article.

 ## Issues
-You can contact me at mailto:sunit.joshi@hexagon.com
+You can contact me sunit.joshi@hexagon.com